Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Well, they meant well.
 And they were genuinely fun lads too, even if a bit too intense...

-"I mean, it’s a *substantial* bicep, I guess...but I’m *pretty* sure that bigass monkey-arm of yours wouldn’t stop a bomb or a bullet to the brain, Ferd.
+"I mean, it’s a *substantial* bicep, I guess... but I’m *pretty* sure that bigass monkey-arm of yours wouldn’t stop a bomb or a bullet to the brain, Ferd.
 Even if it could pop my head like a zit."

 Ferd trilled happily and nodded in satisfaction, then sidled up to Wilde affectionately: gut-check passed, and the unspoken Contract of Protection between Wilde and literally anyone else at all was renewed.
 He smiled.
 And sighed internally.
 Ten’Gewek were *terminally* testosterone poisoned and a *hell* of a challenge to lead.
 Thankfully, Ferd seemed to respect Wilde, and he in turn followed Wilde’s lead amiably.
 Wilde did his best to be worthy of that trust.